31st issue now available

 Water Alternatives is a free-access journal.
 By registering you will make sure you receive alerts each time a new issue is posted as well as calls for papers; and you will get pre-view access to papers: click here to register and join the Water Alternatives network .
 Registration takes 30 sec and is burdenless

 WaA is an interdisciplinary journal addressing the full range of issues that water raises in contemporary societies.
 Its ambition is to provide space for alternative and critical thinking on such issues (see our manifesto for more details).

-WaA welcomes contributions that address any dimension of water resources development, management and use, and their relations with society and the environment.
+WaA welcomes contributions that address any dimension of water resources development, management and use in their relations with society and the environment.
+Our editorial scope is focused on the analysis of institutional or policy issues and processes and we do not publish technical papers.
 Subject coverage includes (but is not limited to):